We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People can purchase clove essential oil in some health food stores and online.

 Using peppermint may be another natural way to repel mosquitoes.
-The authors of a 2011 review concluded that high concentrations of peppermint essential oil are effective, but they could not find any research on lower concentrations.
+The authors of a

 A study in 2011 found that peppermint essential oil was effective against mosquito larvae and provided 100% protection against bites from adult yellow fever mosquitoes for up to 150 minutes.